Wednesday, December 24, 2008

 "Beyond this point there be Dragons!"

-This advised the traveller that the lands and seas beyond this point
+This advised the Traveler that the lands and seas beyond this point

 were uncharted and contained unknown dangers.